futpix/caravans-in-australia/content/review/760-Network-RV-Caravans-Off-Road-21-foot-6.md

   ogtitle: "Should I buy Off Road 21'6 by Network RV Caravans?"
   ogdescription: "The Network RV Caravans Off Road 21'6 is classed as Off Road, and sleeps 2 people.
 It is Australian made and comes in at 21 ft.
 It generally has Separate shower & toilet."
 categories: ["Network RV Caravans"]
-tags: ["Sleeps 2", "21 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "21 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "6.55"
 totalHeight: ""